Fiserv/exchange/docs/getting-started/split-details.md

 ---

-### Managed Split by Transaction
+### Auto-Funding Split by Transaction

-Managed split by transaction also uses the `/split/transactions-details` to instruct the funding, but allows for pricing to be added at the Merchants level like the usual managed funding solution in order for the system to calculate the fees.
+Managed split by transaction also uses the `transaction-instruction/transaction-details` to instruct the funding, but allows for pricing to be added at the Merchants level like the usual managed funding solution in order for the system to calculate the fees.
 Again, the request is sent on a transaction-by-transaction basis that must contain identifiers for Exchange to identify the transaction.
 The split can define how each Sale, Refund and Chargeback is funded and to which MID.